All Episodes

 That's the guidepost.

-So Obama goes out, puts it in his own words, because he was off prompter.
+So Obama goes out, puts it in his own words because he was off-prompter.

-It's in his heart, believes it anyway.
+It's in his heart.

-The anger that was in his voice, the snarkiness is evidence that he believes it, and that there's a lot of resentment.
+The anger that was in his voice, the snarkiness, is evidence that he believes it and that there's a lot of resentment.

 So there's no self-made man.